 Consider the Details

-Passionate Pianist Claudia (Pittsburgh, Pennsylvania) let us know that you should also do your research on a performer’s press kit to learn more about their professional background:
+Passionate Pianist Claudia from Pittsburgh, Pennsylvania let us know that you should also do your research on a performer’s profile to learn more about their professional background:

 - Credentials: Really look at what the soloist offers, and what they have to share about their career.
 Be sure to compare all the specific features he/she offers with the competition.